Available with Image Analyst license.

 The above statement adds 100 units to an elevation dataset, and creates a Raster object called elevationPlus100 to store the results.

-It is easy to quickly become productive with Map Algebra, and as your needs grow, you can explore many of its facets.
+As your needs grow, you can explore many of the facets of Map Algebra.
 The following quick tour will give you the essentials to get started.

 The basics of running Map Algebra